10 DIY Tips to Restore Damaged Furniture

 Get Rid of Any Dents You Might Have

-A great DIY trick for getting rid of dents in your furniture is to just wet them a little bit.
+A great DIY trick for getting rid of dents in your furniture is to just it a little bit wet.
 When you add water to wood, those wood fibers are going to expand and bring that dent back to its original shape.
 How easy is that?

 Renew the Luster